 In lieu of any other interesting facts, I’ll offer a few random bits and pieces:

 I have degrees in linguistics and communication disorders.
 I have worked as an editor, document abstractor and indexer; as an English-as-a-second-language teacher and refugee resettlement coordinator; as a speech language pathologist and adjunct professor.
 I have also help run a printing company and a Catholic high school.
 Currently I go about my daily business as a writer and graphic designer.
-When I’m not working on client projects or unleashing my confusion on this blog, I’m trying to pull together a book about my mentors – The Four Teresas: Teresa of Avila, Thérèse of Lisieux, Teresa Benedicta of the Cross, and Teresa of Calcutta.
+When I’m not working on client projects or unleashing my confusion on this blog, I’m watching my 3 year old grandson.

 You will find no photograph here because I can’t find one that at once matches up what I think I should look like and reality.
 Reality, to my mind, is highly overrated and the gap here is just too dispiriting to face, so feel free to call to mind a charming, scintillating, vivacious petite creature and we will all be happy.
 Or, if you don’t want to be happy, you could imagine Maxine of greeting card fame…